3PTelephant/TouchRoller/README.md

 # Rolling-Tactile-Sensor
-This repository consists of the 3D models used for building this sensor and the scripts used fo our TouchRoller papre
+This repository consists of the 3D models used for building this sensor and the scripts used fo our TouchRoller paper